Tehama Client Overview

 Once you are assigned to a Tehama Desktop in a Room in your Tehama organization, one of the first things you should do is install the Tehama Client on the machine (computer) from which you will be running your Desktop sessions.

 You will be prompted to install it the first time you attempt to connect to your Desktop, if you have not installed it yet.

 Run the installation instructions for your machine type:

-At times, you may need to launch a Tehama Desktop session directly from the Tehama Client's UI.
+At times, you may need to launch a Tehama Desktop session directly from the Teradici PCoIP Client.
 On those occasions, you can obtain your virtual desktop's connection info, username and password from the Tehama Web UI, then manually start the Tehama Client, enter this data into its UI and launch the session.
-See <Link to the Desktops User Guide 'Connect to a Desktop (with credentials)' section.>
+See the section 'Connect to a Desktop (with credentials)' in the Desktops User Guide.

 Platform Compatibility: Tehama Client supports Windows 10 versions up to 1909 as well as Windows Server 2019, MacOSX from Mojave to Catalina and Ubuntu Linux 18.04.